 A rotator cuff tear can be the result of trauma or overuse over time.
-More than two million people each year nationwide suffer a rotator cuff tear.
-If you have sustained a rotator cuff tear and want to get back to the activities and sports you love or are just looking for lasting and meaningful pain relief, schedule an appointment with Axes Physical Therapy today.
-Our Labadie, MO physical therapy team will have you high-fiving and lifting your arms again sooner than you thought possible.
+More than two million people every year nationwide must see a doctor or physical therapist because of rotator cuff tears.
+If you have experienced a rotator cuff tear and want to get back to the activities and sports you love or are simply looking for permanent and meaningful pain relief, schedule an appointment with Axes Physical Therapy today.
+We are the leading physical therapy team in Labadie, MO, and our licensed physical therapists will build a bespoke, evidence-based therapy treatment plan to guide you in your recovery from your rotator cuff tear.

 The Rotator Cuff | Axes Physical Therapy Labadie, MO